deltablot/deltablot.com/content/elabftw.md

 Things that are configured include:

 * A very strict SSH configuration
-* Monitoring of changes
+* Monitoring of changes and suspect actions
-* Auditing of changes
+* Auditing of changes and actions
 * Logging of activity
 * Tuned kernel settings
 * and more...

+### Data integrity

+The MySQL database is configured in High Availability mode with two nodes, with automatic healing and failover.
+If the primary node is no longer operational, the secondary node will take over.
+Your data is redundant and its integrity is therefore guaranteed.

 ### Data confidentiality